refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 Alternatively, we can use a Material UI bin icon instead of a button.
-This will give the form a better aesthetical feel.
+This will give the form a better esthetical feel.

 To do this, import the `DeleteIcon` icon component from Material UI like so: